 There are numerous studies emerging now that confirm the powerful effect that drinking green tea can have on losing weight.

 Due to the fact that matcha green tea is a “turbo-charged” version of regular green tea, the ability of matcha to facilitate weight loss is much greater.
-When you consume a cup of matcha you literally consume approximately the same as 6 to 10 cups of regular green tea, making it the ideal product to facilitate natural, healthy weight loss in an effective way.
+When you consume a cup of matcha you consume approximately 6 to 10 cups of regular green tea, making it the ideal product to facilitate natural, healthy weight loss in an effective way.

 Replace Other Drinks with Green Tea and Lose Weight Faster.
 An obvious benefit of this plan is that you can just replace the drinks you normally drink with green tea and losing weight will be easy!
 The average coffee shop drink contains many more calories and gram of fat than you should be drinking just to get the benefit of the caffeine in it.
 Green tea also contains caffeine, although not in as large a quantity as coffee this is another reason that makes green tea healthier.
 But it does contain enough to give you a little boost of energy to get you through your morning meetings.
 Unsweetened, green tea has no caffeine, and like all teas does not contain fat.